Code-Institute-Submissions/chapelizod_milestone1/README.md

 ![Media page on desktop](/assets/wireframes/desktopmedia.png)

-The "media" page provides videos that hightlight the culture of the town as well as its scenic beauty.
+The "media" page provides videos that highlight the culture of the town as well as its scenic beauty.
 A podcast is also provided here that is intended to teach the visitor some of the historical features of the town.